 The name of the court reporter who reported the hearing can be found on the Case Summary for that hearing, which is prepared by the courtroom clerk.
+If you are unable to locate the court reporter's name, contact the Transcript Request Line (805) 706-3605 and your call will be returned with further information.
 You may view or purchase a copy of the Case Summary at the clerk’s office during regular office hours (8:30 a.m. to 4:00 p.m.).
 You may contact the court reporter directly by telephone, email, or fill out a “Request for Transcript” form, which is available in the clerk’s office or may be downloaded from this site.

 Transcripts are purchased on a per-page basis, as governed by Government Code Section 69950.
 The court reporter will contact you with an estimate of the cost of the transcript.
 The court reporter will not release the transcript until payment has been received.